beetbox/beets/docs/reference/config.rst

         key: value
         foo: bar

+In YAML, you will need to use spaces (not tabs!) to indent some lines.
 If you have questions about more sophisticated syntax, take a look at the `YAML`_ documentation.

 .. _YAML: http://yaml.org/